Forest Adventure Club

 There are strictly no refunds given for missed sessions and cancellations after payment.
 This includes sessions during a term, one-off trials, camps and events.
 This is further stated on our bookings page and again during the booking process.
 You are unable to proceed with the booking confirmation without consenting to this agreement.

 Should Forest Adventure Club have to cancel a session, due to rare adverse weather or government restrictions for example, a make up session held on another date will be offered to the whole group.
-If you are unable to attend the make up session, credit and priority booking for future dates/events will be offered.
+If you are unable to attend the make up session, credit with us to make a priority booking for future dates/events will be offered.